Special Education Videos

-Not all students are born equal.
-Some are fast learners, some learn at a moderate pace, and there are those who have learning disabilities.
-Kids who have these cannot function well under a “normal” classroom.
-They have a different set of learning needs, which have to be fulfilled by a different type of curriculum taught by a different set of teachers.
+Some students are fast learners, some learn at a moderate pace, and there are those who have learning disabilities.
+According to the LDA (Learning Disabilities Association of America), learning disabilities are due to genetic and/or neurobiological factors that alter brain functioning in a manner which affects one or more cognitive processes related to learning.
+These processing problems can interfere with learning basic skills such as reading, writing and/or math.
+Students that have a different set of learning needs, which have to be fulfilled by a different type of curriculum taught by specially trained teachers.
 This is where special education comes in.

 To catch a glimpse of what special education is all about, there are a few videos from Teachertube.com that show this.
 One is “Special Education,” and this focuses on a technique known as play-based learning.
-Yes, playing does help a lot in students with learning disabilities.
-When lessons are more fun, they learn better.
+When lessons are more fun, everyone learns better.
 There are also videos like “Hour of Code: STEM in Special Education.”
 Here, the video discusses how Science, Technology, Engineering, and Mathematics (STEM) subjects can be taught to students with learning disabilities.